QuentinVillotta/audit-files-downloader/README.md

 ## Setup Instructions

-Cloned the GitHub repository to your local machine
+To get started, clone the GitHub repository to your local machine.

-Before running the code, you have two options for installing dependencies: using either `pip` or `conda`.
+Before running the code, you have two options for installing python dependencies: using either `pip` or `conda`.

 ### Dependencies Installation with Pip